medicinely/fwi/README.md

+---
-# Quantifying Uncertainties in Variational Bayesian Machine Learning: Application to 2D Seismic Imaging
+title: Quantifying Uncertainties in Variational Bayesian Machine Learning - Application to 2D Seismic Imaging
+date: today
+author: me
+---

+## **Quantifying Uncertainties in Variational Bayesian Machine Learning: Application to 2D Seismic Imaging**

-The goal is to obtain the posterior distribution of the velocity model by implementing a variational bayesian using the gradient decent.
+Objective of the project: to obtain the posterior distribution of the velocity model by implementing a variational bayesian using the gradient decent

-### Keywords:
+***Keywords:***
-Full waveform inversion, Inverse problem, Variational Autoencoder (vae), Deep Learning
+>Full waveform inversion, Inverse problem, Variational Autoencoder (vae), Deep Learning

 ## Reparametrization